chicmagn/discord-bot-marketplace/README.md

-# discord-bot-marketplace
-Discord bot marketplace for communeai.org
+# Discord Bot marketplace
+###
+  This repository contains both of frontend and backend for commune discord bot marketplace.
+Developed with React + TypeScript + Vite